cfech/spring-security/README.md

 ![](./images/jwt-2.png)

 - uses base64 encoding
-- header - store metadata in the token, ie: algorithm, type etc
+- header - stores metadata in the token, ie: algorithm, type etc
 - body - can store any data about the user/issuer here
 - signature - can be used to validate the token
 - should be validated on each request as to avoid tampering